 What are hydrocolloid patches?

-In the ideal maskne skincare routine, hydrocolloid acne patches can be helpful because of the following reasons:
+In the ideal maskne skincare routine, hydrocolloid acne patches are a maskne product that can be helpful because of the following reasons:

 1. Prevents touching or picking which can lead to infection and scarring

 2. Creates a moist microenvironment for faster and better healing